dx3mod/serialport/README.md

 ### In use

-A simple example of using a serial port to send the message "Hello World!".
+A simple example of using a serial port to send the message "Hello World!" using channels.

 ```ocaml
 let () =